-Overhandling for small chicks is not a good idea.
+Overhandling for small chicks, (or any age chicken) while getting settled is not a good idea.
 Too much holding can lead to injury or stress diseases.

 Plus, even small baby chicks can fly!

 Small chicks are safer in a wire brooder instead of flying around your backyard.